leicester-observatories/leicester-observatories.github.io/pages/info.md

 <br>

-## Large Observatory (πCETL telescope)
+## Large Observatory (πCETL Telescope)

 | Optical design | Corrected Dall-Kirkham |
 | Aperture size | 20-inch (508mm) |
 | Focal length | 3454mm |
 | Focal Ratio | f/6.8 |

-The camera add on to the πCETL telescope is a [Moravian instruments G3-11000 CCD](https://www.gxccd.com/art?id=366).
-It has a monochrome OnSemi KAI-11002 sensor with 9 by 9 micron pixels.
-1 pixel has a full well capacity of roughly 60,000 e-.
+This telescope is used for visual observing, astrophotography, and astrometry, having both a 2in eyepiece receptacle and a camera mounting point.
+The camera is a monochrome [Moravian instruments G3-11000 CCD](https://www.gxccd.com/art?id=366) with a OnSemi KAI-11002 sensor with 9 by 9 micron pixels and a full well capacity of roughly 60,000 e-.
 Its sensor is 4032(H) by 2688(W) pixels.
 There are currently 4 out of 5 filters fitted, and these are B, V, R and I standard astronomy filters.

 ## Small Observatory